Azure/ai-toolkit-iot-edge/Skin cancer detection/readme.md

-# Mobile AI: Using Azure Machine Learning Workbench to develop Mobile AI applications for the Intelligent Edge
+# Mobile AI: Using Azure Machine Learning to develop Mobile AI applications for the Intelligent Edge

 This full-length tutorial shows how to use Azure Machine Learning services (preview) end to end for creating a machine learning model for Skin Cancer Detection and run it on mobile phones.